 - Learn more about the FORTS and International Student Scholarships.

 RTS Jackson has a number of part-time on-campus jobs for current students.
 To inquire about on-campus work, first, you must be admitted as a student.
-Once admitted, you may contact Wanda Rushing to learn about job availability.
+Once admitted, you may contact Jim Scott to learn about job availability.

 Jackson and the surrounding community boast a wide variety of different kinds of employment.
 Local employers frequently contact RTS looking for part-time employees because of our long-standing presence in the community.
 Students work at UPS, Starbucks, local restaurants, as RDs at Belhaven University and Mississippi College, and of course in the many churches in the area.
 Ministry internships abound in the local churches, and students serve in a wide variety of areas: Christian Education, Discipleship, Missions, Visitation, Youth, College Ministry, and Pulpit Supply.
 For a listing of current local jobs, click here.